-- 1. To obtain a refund, the student must complete and submit to the Registration Office an official withdrawal or add/drop form by the refund dates published in that quarter's class schedule. - The refund check will be mailed to the student or credited to the bankcard used within two weeks from the date the CCS District Business Office receives the withdrawal form or the add/drop form.
+- 1. To obtain a refund, the student must drop classes by the refund dates for that quarter as published on the Important Dates calendar on the college website. - 2.
+The refund check will be mailed to the student or credited to the bankcard used within two weeks from the date the class was dropped.
 A processing fee will be deducted from the refund amount. - 3.
-Debts owed to the college must be paid in full before the refund is issued. - 4.
-Tuition and fees paid by an agency, such as scholarship, financial aid or private grant, are refunded to the appropriate account. - 5.
+Debts owed to the college must be paid in full before the refund is issued. - Tuition and fees paid by an agency, such as scholarship, financial aid or private grant, are refunded to the appropriate account. - 5.
 Students dismissed for disciplinary reasons are not eligible for a refund.